Frequently Asked Questions (FAQs)

 Safe Rides is a complimentary service offered by the Hastings Youth Council which provides free, safe transportation home on Friday and Saturday evenings from 10pm-1am to all Hastings youth.
 This program was designed as a non-judgemental (don't ask, don't tell), equal opportunity service available equally to all village youth.
 If your child finds him/herself in a compromised situation whether it be just too late to walk home alone or whose judgment is significantly impaired by the use of drugs and/or alcohol, then they should feel rest assured that there is a safety net in the form of free transportation available to them.

-My child(ren) is/are going to come to the afterschool program for the first time, is there anything I need to do?
+My child(ren) is/are going to come to the afterschool program at the Community Center for the first time, is there anything I need to do?

 If possible, it is helpful if you accompany your child during their first visit.
 We will ask you or your child to complete an information/contact form.
 This helps us contact a parent/guardian in case of emergency and also lets us know about any allergy or medical conditions.
 Children 3rd grade or younger must be accompanied by a parent/guardian or a responsible older sibling, although alternative arrangements can be made under special circumstances.